gary-rafferty/gary-rafferty.github.com/_posts/2022-01-05-Notes-From-Hiring-Success.md

 Notes from [Hiring Success : How Visionary CEOs Compete for the Best Talent](https://www.amazon.co.uk/Hiring-Success-Visionary-Compete-Talent/dp/1544506899/).

-Stop measuring and relying upon Time-to-Hire and Cost-per-Hire metrics.
+Stop relying on Time-to-Hire and Cost-per-Hire metrics.
 They are not indicators of successful hiring.
 We need three metrics to accurately measure our hiring success.

 1. Hiring Budget